datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 Systems:
-   A system’s main feature is to act as the interface to import and export data into and out of the Sesam portal.
+   A system’s main feature is to act as the interface to import and export data into and out of Sesam nodes.
 The actual import and export is carried out by the pipes connected to the systems.
 The systems are  therefore found in the beginning and end of the pipeline flows and are often referred to as “source systems” or “target systems” respectively.
 A system could connect to a REST API, directly to a database or simply send data to